JackDca/Mailpilewiki/Troubleshooting.md

 7. Add the backups as a local mailbox (optional)
 8. Rescan your mail

 Note that this procedure inevitably will force Mailpile to download your mail all over again.
 If you have deleted things from the IMAP server, you will lose them permanently unless you make backups.
-This can be quite annoying, as metadata about those messages will remain in the search index, leading to potentially leading to ghost results.
+This can be quite annoying, as metadata about those messages will remain in the search index, potentially leading to ghost results.

 See above for hints on how to find your Mailpile folder and for the basics on finding your mail source settings.